 Beyond this, it’s important to be consistent, especially in tracking your expenses.
 Budgeting, at its heart, is about understanding your relationship with spending and money.
 By tracking your spending, you allow yourself to understand where your money goes each month.
 These insights will empower you to find ways to improve and make behavioral changes that enable you to stick with your budget as you work toward your various financial goals.
 But that only works if you are consistent; if you only track some of your expenses some of the time, you’re not allowing your budget to really work its magic.

 Finally, consider leveraging technology and automation to make sticking to your budget easier.
 You can, for example, opt into autopay for recurring expenses, making it less likely that you will forget about an important bill and fall behind on payments.
 Likewise, you can automate your savings efforts by setting up a recurring transfer between your checking account and your various savings and investment accounts.
 The less you need to make the active decision to save, the fewer chances you give yourself to reconsider and miss your goals.

 Allio is here with the tools you need to work toward your financial goals no matter how you choose to budget.
 Once you know how much money you have in your budget to dedicate to savings, simply set up a recurring investment to automatically transfer money into an expertly-designed, properly-diversified portfolio.

 More of a spender?
 Turn on round-ups to automatically invest while you spend.
-Allio’s holistic account integration allows you to track all of your finances, while setting goals, automatically deducting a percentage of your savings towards a down payment on a home or car, an emergency fund or whatever you decide it should be saved towards.
+Allio’s holistic account integration allows you to track all of your finances, while setting goals, automatically deducting a percentage of your savings towards a down payment on a home or car, an rainy day fund or whatever you decide it should be saved towards.